sonobeacon/Android-SonoNet-SDK/README.md

 SonoNet.initialize(this, credentials)

 control = SonoNet.Control(
 			context = this,
-            contentView = contentView,	/* optional - if you want to use the app's built-in webview to show content */ withMenu = true,			/* optional - integration is only possible in conjunction with contentView */ isDebugging = true,			/* optional - if you wish to receive detailed debugging messages */ notifyMe = true,			/* optional - if you want to be notified when you enter predefined geographical regions */ bluetoothOnly = false		/* optional - if you don't need beacon detection via microphone, defaults to false */ )
+            contentView = contentView,  /* optional - if you want to use the app's built-in webview to show content */ withMenu = true,            /* optional - integration is only possible in conjunction with contentView */ isDebugging = true,         /* optional - if you wish to receive detailed debugging messages */ notifyMe = true,            /* optional - if you want to be notified when you enter predefined geographical regions */ bluetoothOnly = false,      /* optional - if you don't need beacon detection via microphone, defaults to false */ showMenuEntryOnlyOnly = true/* optional - if the initial menu entry should only be displayed once, default: true */
+            )

 control?.bind(this)
 ```